bennytheshap/personal_web/publications.md

 Shapiro, R. B., Thomas, K., and Carter, T. (2006) Three club designs to foster the development of empowered identities.
 In B. Barron and Y. Kafai (Chairs), Clubs, Homes, and Online Communities as Contexts for Engaging Youth in Technology Fluency Building Activities.
 Symposium conducted at the 7th International Conference in the Learning Sciences.
 June 2006.

 ##Other Publications & Presentations

+Shapiro, R. B. & Tissenbaum, M. (2019) New programming paradigms.
+Invited chapter in The Cambridge Handbook of Computing Education Research.
+Fincher, S. & Robins, A., eds.

+Shapiro, R. B. (2017). <a href="https://www.youtube.com/watch?v=XSKfHDMXIgg">Emerging Paradigms for CS Education and Their Implications for Visual Languages</a>.
+Invited Keynote at IEEE Symposium on Visual Languages and Human-Centric Computing 2017.

+Shapiro, R. B. (2017) The future of CS education and why math educators should be excited about it.
+Invited Colloquium at UMass Dartmouth.

 Shapiro, R. B. (2016).
 Toward Participatory Discovery Networks: A critique of current mass collaboration environments and a possible learning-rich future.
 In Mass collaboration and education (pp. 187-207).
 Springer International Publishing.

 Shapiro, R. B. (2014) <a href="https://www.youtube.com/watch?v=tvnbRDAaCjE">Computing for creative citizenship</a>.
 Keynote for Tufts Parents Weekend.